-A blood pressure between 120/80 and 139/89 is called prehypertension.
+A blood pressure between 120 and 129 and less than 80 is considered elevated.
 This means that you do not have hypertension, but you are likely to develop it in the future unless you adopt lifestyle changes to keep your blood pressure under control.

 As your body weight increases, your blood pressure can rise.
 In fact, being overweight can make you more likely to develop high blood pressure than if you are at your desirable weight.
-More than 60% of adults in the United States are overweight.
+About 70% of adults in the United States are overweight.
 You can reduce your risk of high blood pressure by losing weight.
 Even small amounts of weight loss can make a big difference in helping to prevent and treat high blood pressure.

 How Can I Lose Weight?

 To lose weight, you need to eat fewer calories than you burn.
 But don't go on a crash diet to see how quickly you can lose those pounds.
 The healthiest and longest-lasting weight loss happens when you do it slowly, losing 1/2 to 1 pound a week.
 By cutting back by 500 calories/day, by eating less and being more physically active, you can lose about one pound in a week.

 Here are some tips to help you lose weight and get on the road to healthy eating:

 - Choose foods high in fiber.
 Foods high in fiber include fruits, vegetables, dry peas, and beans, as well as whole-grain (as opposed to highly processed) cereals, pasta, rice, and breads.
 They are low-calorie and are good sources of vitamins and minerals.